missing-user/missing-user.github.io/_portfolio/space-game-in-13kb.md

   - "/images/spacegamecover.png"
 ---

-This years entry for the JS13k competition, where the goal is to create a browser game in under 13kB.
-Music, graphics and code included!
+My entry for this years JS13k competition, where the goal is to create a browser game in **under 13kB**. _Music, graphics and code included!_